-An EMI schemes allow companies to grant options (rights to acquire shares in the future) to qualifying employees on a highly tax efficient basis.
-Enterprise Management Incentive Options can be used by both private and smaller listed companies alike whether they are in the UK or not and either for targeted grants to specific key employees or on a wider or even all-employee basis.
+They can be used by both private and smaller listed companies alike and either for targeted grants to specific key employees or on a wider (even all employee) basis.

-An 'EMI' scheme can form a tax efficient part of a company’s succession planning (bringing selected key managers through to have a stake in the business) or be used as a pure incentive arrangement to reward employees/directors.
+Enterprise Management Incentive (EMI) can form a tax efficient part of a company’s succession planning (bringing selected key employees through to have a stake in the business) or be used as a pure incentive arrangement.

 - No employer’s National Insurance Contributions (“NIC”) on either the grant or exercise of the options (provided certain conditions are met); and